mweagle/SpartaVault/README.md

 # SpartaVault
-Part of the Sparta toolkit - use AWS KMS to encrypt secrets to Go variables that can be committed to SCM.
+Part of the [Sparta](http://gosparta.io) family.
+A standalone CLI and library to that uses AWS KMS to encrypt secrets into Go variables that can be committed to SCM.

 ## Usage